-Students will be responsible for making their own meals.
-Both the residence halls and private accommodations have kitchens available for making meals.
-There is a variety of cafés and bars where students can purchase meals.
+Kitchens are available in the on-campus accommodations and students will be responsible for making their own meals.
+There is also a variety of cafés and bars where students can purchase meals.
 The University of Limerick’s Student Union runs a small food store on campus and sells fruit, vegetables, frozen foods, dairy, and also has a delicatessen section where sandwiches and rolls are made to order, along with hot food.

 Visa: Students will not need to have a visa to enter Ireland.
 Students will be required to register with the immigration authorities within one month of arrival.
 The University of Limerick will assist with this process.

 Travel: Students are responsible for making their own travel arrangements to and from Ireland.
 Depending on the starting and ending date of the term, students may have the option of traveling in Ireland before or after the program.

 Click below to see a breakdown of the estimated program costs: